colinwcrowley/multiregeneration-tutorial/example-pages/prune-by-point/prune-by-point.md

 It is often the case that the solution set to a system of polynomials contains many irreducible components, only some of which are of interest.
 We will demonstrate how to saturate out unwanted components using the user defined method `pruneByPoint`.
+We view regeneration as analogous to exploring a tree (or a graph), and so we call this method `pruneByPoint` because it "prunes" a branch of the search tree.

 ### Defining equations